 - Report suspicious events immediately.

 - Use public transport rather than driving a vehicle while abroad.
-The majority of American death or injuries abroad occur due to automobile accidents.
+The majority of American deaths or injuries abroad occur due to automobile accidents.

-All Northwood University students who leave the U.S. for any time should register with the U.S. Department of State.
+Northwood University students who leave the U.S. for any time should register with the U.S. Department of State.
 This allows a consular officer from the U.S. Embassy or Consulate to contact students in an emergency.
-During a disaster overseas, American consular officers can assist in evacuation if it becomes necessary.
-But, they cannot assist you if they do not know who or where you are.
-Northwood students from other countries should register with their home country's embassy when abroad.
+During a disaster overseas, American consular officers can assist in evacuation if it becomes necessary, but they cannot assist you if they do not know who or where you are.
+Northwood students from other countries should register with their home country’s embassy when abroad.

 U.S. embassies cannot get students out of jail!
-While in a foreign country, a U.S. citizen is subject to the country's laws and regulations, which sometimes differ significantly from those in the United States and may not afford the protections available to the individual under U.S. law.
+While in a foreign country, a U.S. citizen is subject to the country’s laws and regulations, which sometimes differ significantly from those in the United States and may not afford the protections available to the individual under U.S. law.
 Penalties for breaking the law can be more severe than in the United States for similar offenses.
 Every country has its own criminal justice system, and most are not comparable to the U.S. system.
-Persons violating the law, even unknowingly, may be expelled, fined, arrested, or imprisoned.
-Penalties for possession, use, or trafficking of illegal drugs are strict, and convicted offenders can expect jail sentences and fines.
-If arrested abroad, a citizen must go through the foreign legal process for being charged or indicted, prosecuted, possibly convicted and sentenced, and for any appeals process.
+Persons violating the law, even unknowingly, may be expelled, fined, arrested or imprisoned.
+Penalties for possession, use or trafficking of illegal drugs are strict, and convicted offenders can expect jail sentences and fines.
+If arrested abroad, a citizen must go through the foreign legal process for being charged or indicted, prosecuted and possibly convicted and sentenced, as well as for any appeals process.
 Within this framework, U.S. consular officers provide a wide variety of services to U.S. citizens arrested abroad and their families.

 U.S. Government Advice

 The United States Department of State has developed a set of reports designed to inform travelers of potential risks.